 Huawei P10 price and release date

-- Not coming to the US, but may launch in Australia
+- Not coming to the US but launching soon in Australia

-- Early signs suggest it'll be more expensive than the Huawei P9 was at launch
+- More expensive than the Huawei P9 was at launch

 You won't be able to buy this phone in the US, however, and it's not currently clear why the company isn't launching the P10 there.
 If you're in the US you may want to seek out an imported model, as we expect it to work with AT&T and T-Mobile, but it probably won't work with Verizon and Sprint.